-Family Sponsorship in Ontario
+Family Sponsorship In Ontario

-If you are a Canadian citizen or permanent resident in Ontario with family that resides in another country, you may be interested in family sponsorship in Ontario.
+If you are a Canadian citizen or permanent resident in Ontario with a family that resides in another country, you may be interested in family sponsorship in Ontario.
 You can sponsor close family members that are citizens of other nations so they can immigrate to Canada under the family class of immigration sponsorship.
 The family class may be used to sponsor certain types of family members, as explained further below.
 The sponsor submits a paper sponsorship application to immigration authorities in Canada who then process the application.
 If the application satisfies all their requirements, Canadian immigration will issue the sponsored family member a permanent resident status.

 What Are the Basic Qualifications to Be a Sponsor?

 In order to sponsor another family member to immigrate to Canada, the sponsor must:

 - Be a permanent resident of Canada or a Canadian citizen,

 - Be at least 18 years old,

 - Have income to support the relatives they are sponsoring to come to Canada.

 With respect to having sufficient income to support the sponsored relatives, the sponsor is required to enter into a written agreement with the Government of Canada to support their sponsored relatives financially for the following periods,

 - Spouses, common-law partners, and conjugal partners – a minimum of 3 years.